Hair Transplant Scabs Not Falling Off (Or Falling Off With Hair?)

 Hair transplant scabs not falling off?

-If you’re dealing with scabs after 2 weeks of hair transplant surgery that just won’t budge, again, it might be time to consult with your surgeon.
-While some variation in healing time is totally normal, stubborn scabs could indicate an underlying issue that needs more attention.
+If you're dealing with scabs after 2 weeks of hair transplant surgery that just won't budge, it might be time to consult with your surgeon.
+While some variation in healing time is totally normal, stubborn scabs could indicate an underlying issue needing attention.

 Several factors could be contributing to delayed scab healing:

-1. Insufficient Moisturization Your scalp might be too dry, making it harder for scabs to naturally loosen.
-Your surgeon may recommend specialized moisturizing solutions or adjust your current washing routine to help soften stubborn scabs.
+Your scalp might be too dry, making it harder for scabs to naturally loosen.
+Your surgeon may recommend specialized moisturizing solutions.

-3. Medical Considerations Underlying conditions like diabetes or nutritional deficiencies can slow wound healing.
-Your surgeon might recommend blood work to check if there are any internal factors affecting your healing process.
+Underlying conditions like diabetes or nutritional deficiencies can slow wound healing.
+Blood work might be recommended.

-4. Environmental Factors Hard water, harsh shampoos, or exposure to excessive dust/pollutants can affect scab healing.
-Your clinic might suggest using filtered water or switching to more appropriate hair care products.
+Hard water, harsh shampoos, or excessive dust/pollutants can affect healing.
+Your clinic might suggest filtered water or different products.

 • Redness spreading beyond the scabbed areas